will-camb/ms_paper/README.md

 variants_for_v4.csv: these are pruned variants used to calculate the PRS score.
 Columns are space separated: SNP CHR BP other_allele effect_allele effect_allele_frequency P OR

+NB bootstrap option here is for bootstrapping individuals (n=1000)